 For preterm births who are born a couple of weeks earlier, the statistics are even more dire: only 10% of babies born at 22 weeks are likely to survive.
 Building some sort of artificial womb could potentially save them.
 All.

-Artificial womb, Holland takes steps forward
+Artificial womb, Holland makes progress

-Last October, a team of researchers from Eindhoven University of Technology in the Netherlands announced that it had received a € 2,9 million grant.
-The goal is to develop within the next 5 years a working prototype of an artificial womb where a baby can grow before giving birth.
+Last October, a team of researchers from Eindhoven University of Technology in the Netherlands announced that they had received a grant worth 2,9 million euros.
+The goal is to develop within the next 5 years a working prototype of an artificial womb where a baby can grow before being born.

 The biobag